Heart and Soul

 Congenital heart disease involves “structural” problems of the heart present at birth.
 Some congenital abnormalities may create cyanotic (“blue”) conditions in which a person sometimes cannot get enough oxygen, due to inadequate heart pumping efficiency and blood flow.
 Adult patients may have had corrective heart surgery in infancy or childhood for conditions such as Tetrology of Fallot.
 Later in life some individuals may develop other heart conditions, such as cardiac arrhythmias.
 These in turn may be managed with medications or ICDs.

 Psychology and congenital heart disease.
-Compared to some cardiac conditions, there is less research evidence about the psychology of congenital heart disease.
+Compared to some cardiac conditions, there has been less research evidence about the psychology of congenital heart disease.
 Heart patients with surgically corrected congenital abnormalities very often have good long-term psychological adjustment and quality of life as adults.

 In my clinical experience, psychological complications of congenital heart disease sometimes occur when patients have faced early challenges or traumas in childhood, or when new medical complications arise in adulthood, such as arrhythmia.
 Careful psychological assessment and treatment may be helpful for difficulties such as emotional trauma, panic, depression, or problems in family or intimate relationships.